moustaphaOut/tierraChallenge/readme.md

 The locale contains information pertaining to a specific restaurant.

 - You have its opening times, which are an Array of 7 elements, with index 0 representing Monday and 6 Sunday.
 Each of these elements have a start time, and an end time, and the times are in local time.
+- You have a timezone string, as defined by the tz database (read more here: https://en.wikipedia.org/wiki/Tz_database).
 - You have a list of pause actions.
 Each action has an action name, either "pause" or "unpause" and a datetime.
 Any pause action can only be followed by an unpase action, and vice versa.
 These actions come in ascending order of datetime.
 The datetime is in UTC, not local time.
-- You have a timezone string, as defined by the tz database (read more here: https://en.wikipedia.org/wiki/Tz_database).

 ## `start` and `end` arguments

 These two strings are datetime strings using the format "YYYY-MM-DDTHH:mm:ss.SSSZ", and they are in UTC time.

+The pause and unpause actions in the Locale Object are within a timerange that encompasses these arguments (sometimes equal, sometimes greater).
+The list of pause actions can start with either pause or unpause.

 ## The result